marcadam/Flicks/README.md

 The following **additional** features are implemented:

-- [x] Long move titles wrap in the detail view.
+- [x] Long movie titles wrap in the detail view.
 - [x] Used NSDateFormatter to convert and format dates.
 - [x] Created a custom view for the network error view.